 The Map Collection adheres to all applicable Oviatt Library policies.
 Some additional policies are outlined below.

 Reading Room Collection (Books, Atlases, & Reference): The books and atlases within the reading room are cataloged and can be searched in OneSearch.
 Materials are non-circulating and may be used within the reading room during normal business hours.

-Government Documents Collections: The Map Collection is a participant in the Federal Depository Library Program (FDLP) and holds government maps from the United States Geological Survey (USGS), the Bureau of Land Management (BLM), the Army Mapping Service (AMS), National Park Service (NPS), among others.
+Government Documents Collections: The Map Collection is a selective participant in the Federal Depository Library Program (FDLP) and holds government maps from the United States Geological Survey (USGS), the Bureau of Land Management (BLM), the Army Mapping Service (AMS), National Park Service (NPS), among others.
 Access to government documents is guaranteed by public law (Title 44 United States Code).
 Please contact staff for research assistance and to access the collections.

 Other Cartographic Collections: Most other cartographic collections (historical maps, aerial photos) are maintained in closed stacks and are accessible by appointment with an established research purpose.
 Please contact Map Collection staff to set up a research consultation.

 Food and beverages in secure lidded contains are permitted in the Library.
 However, food and beverage is not permitted at tables where cartographic collections are being used or displayed.
 No food or drinks are permitted in the staff processing areas or in the closed stacks area of the Map Collection.
 Tobacco products, including electronic cigarettes, are prohibited.

 The Map Collection Reading Room is considered a collaborative space where noise levels will vary due to group study and interactions at the service desk.
 Please follow other noise policies outlined by the Oviatt Library: